Volkswagen Beetle Review

 Over the years, the design of the Volkswagen Beetle has evolved from its functionality-driven origins to the irrepressibly cheerful face of the previous-generation New Beetle.
-Now the folks at VW have dropped the "New" in the car's name and given this latest-generation Beetle a more aggressive look.
+More recently, the folks at VW dropped the "New" in the car's name and gave this latest-generation Beetle a more aggressive look.
 But it's still unmistakably a Beetle.

-Contributing to its more masculine stance is a body that's longer, lower and wider.
-Inside, the friendly flower vase is gone and the distant windshield and resulting massive dash top have been replaced by a more vertical windshield and a color-keyed dash that's more handsome than cute.
+Contributing to the newest Beetle's more masculine stance is a body that's longer, lower and wider than the previous generation.
+Inside, the friendly flower vase and distant windshield (which resulted in a massive dash top) have been replaced by a more vertical windshield and a color-keyed dash that's more handsome than cute.
 The increased dimensions also give this Beetle a roomier interior, especially in the backseat.
-Its underpinnings, which are shared with the latest Golf, make it more fun to drive than you might expect, especially in the Turbo and TDI models.
+Its underpinnings, which are shared with the previous-generation Golf, make it more fun to drive than you might expect, especially in the Turbo/R-Line and TDI models.
 Put it all together and you have a very enjoyable and distinctive small car.

 Current Volkswagen Beetle

-The 2.5L models come with a 2.5-liter inline five-cylinder that puts out 170 horsepower and 177 pound-feet of torque.
+The 2.5L comes with a 2.5-liter inline five-cylinder with 170 horsepower and 177 pound-feet of torque.
 A five-speed manual transmission is standard, while a six-speed automatic transmission is optional.
-Quicker acceleration comes from the sporty Turbo model, which has a turbocharged 2.0-liter four-cylinder that produces 200 hp and 207 lb-ft of torque.
-The high fuel economy TDI version is powered by a 2.0-liter turbodiesel four-cylinder engine rated at 140 hp and 236 lb-ft.
-Transmission choices for the Turbo and TDI include a six-speed manual or a six-speed dual-clutch automated manual (DSG).
+Its 1.8T replacement has a 1.8-liter turbocharged four with 170 hp and 184 lb-ft.
+The TDI version features a turbocharged 2.0-liter diesel four (140 hp and 236 lb-ft), while the sporty R-Line and GSR models get a turbocharged 2.0-liter four (210 hp and 207 lb-ft.)
+Transmission choices for the TDI and R-Line include a six-speed manual or a six-speed dual-clutch automated manual (DSG).

-Even if you don't go for the Fender edition, you'll likely be impressed with how attractive the Beetle's passenger cabin is, with its clean lines and the color-matched dash panels on select models.
+Regardless of which Beetle you get, chances are you'll be impressed with how attractive the cabin is, with its clean lines and the color-matched dash panels on select models.
+There are a few more hard plastics than you'll find in its Golf sibling, however.
 Despite its seemingly low roof line, the Beetle still provides plenty of room for tall drivers.
-The backseat is also fairly spacious, though not as roomy as that of the related Volkswagen Golf.
-One item we're not fond of is the optional navigation system; while it's pretty easy to use, its small screen limits the amount of information that can be displayed.
+The backseat is also fairly spacious, though not as roomy as that of the Golf.
+One item we're not fond of is the optional navigation system.
+While it's pretty easy to use, its small screen limits the amount of information that can be displayed.